UNCF is the nation's largest and most effective minority education organization.

 UNCF plays a critical role in enabling more than 60,000 students each year to attend college and get the education they need and that the nation needs them to have by:

-- Awarding 10,000 scholarships and internships under 400 programs for students from low- and moderate-income families to attend more than 900 colleges and universities across the country;
+- Awarding 10,000 scholarships and internships under 400 programs for students from low- and moderate-income families to attend more than 1,100 institutions and universities across the country;

 - Providing financial support for its 37 member historically black colleges and universities (HBCUs) for scholarships and capacity building;